Credible

 Mortgage insurance is yet another cost you may face when buying a home, but there are ways to avoid it.

 There are a lot of expenses when it comes to buying a home.
-From the down payment to closing costs — and don’t forget fees for your inspections, appraisal, and other services.
-And depending on which loan you choose, you might also have to pay for mortgage insurance.
+From the down payment to closing costs, don’t forget fees for your inspections, appraisal, and other services.
+You might also have to pay for mortgage insurance depending on your loan.

 If you’re planning to apply for a mortgage soon, make sure you understand what your insurance requirements may be — and how much they’ll cost you.